swirtSJW/migration_tools/README.md

  --make-directories --verbose path/to/dest/dir
 ````

-### Class reference
-The following is a list of classes that exemplify various types of migrations.

-* Static HTML file migration:
-    * CareersJobMigration
-* Chunk Parsing:
-    * MTChunkParser
-    * BriefChunkParser
-    * GalleryChunkParser
-* Field Collections:
-    * GalleryImagesMigration
-* CSV Migration:
-    * OrganizationMigration
-* Wordpress Migration
-    * OipFoiaPostMigration
-* MySQL Migration:
-    * OlcOpinionMigration
-* Image and File field migrations:
-    * OlcOpinionMigration
-    * GalleryImagesMigration
-    * AgHistoricalBioMigration
-* Location migration:
-    * OpaSpeechMigration
-* PDF parsing:
-    * OsgBriefMigration
-* Non-english node migration:
-    * EspanolPageMigration

 ### Migration Generation

 Since we have so much infrastructure developed around our html to node
 migrations, it made sense to automate some of the process.
 The
 `mt-generate-migration-class` drush command will automatically generate a
 migration class for you.
 See `drush mt-generate-migration-class --help` for
 command specification.

 The command accepts the following arguments:
- * config: the name of a yml file containing organization specific config.
+ * config: the name of a yml file containing subdirectory specific config.
 These
-   must be stored in scripts/districts for district and scripts/organizations
+   must be stored in scripts directory
-   for non-districts.
-See [Specific Configuration](#specific-config) for more
-   information.
+    _incomplete documentation_

 The command accepts the following options:
-  * type: (optional) Indicates whether the migration class is for a district or
+  * type: (optional) _incomplete documentation_
-    a normal organization.
     This dictate which twig template will be used to
     generate the migration.
-Defaults to 'organization'.
-Valid values include:
-    * district
-    * organization

 Example commands:
 > drush dgm atr.yml
-> drush dgm md.yml --type=district

-#### Migration Types

-There are two types of migrations, organization and district.
-Each of these
-has its own global-level configuration file, which specifies the correct
-twig template to use.
-  * config/organization.yml
-  * config/district.yml

-The global configuration file can have the following keys:
-  * twig: The name of the twig file inside scripts/templates that should
-    generate the migration
-  * required_keys: An array ([]) of extra keys that are required by the twig
-    template.
-    * There are keys that are already required, so required_keys only need to
-      have any __extra__ keys required by the template.
-  * drush_local_alias: The drush alias used for your local site.

-#### Specific configuration

-The specific configuration file have the information required by the script to
-generate a migration.
-We store district specific config in scripts/district,
-and organization specific configuration in scripts/organization.

-The following keys are required for all migrations:
-* abbreviation: the migration abbreviation (ex. usao-ma)
-* full_name: The full name of the migration (ex.
-District of Massachusetts)
-* directory: The directory inside of migration sources that contain the
-  migration files (ex. usao/ma)

-The district migrations have an extra optional key for when press releases are
-part of the migration:

-* pr_subdirectory: A directory inside of the migration directory, that contain
-the press releases (ex.news)

-This command will generate the migration for the District of Massachusetts.

 ### Generating and Importing Menus

+_incomplete documentation_

-There are 2 drush commands to generate, and then import a menu.
+There are 2 drush commands to generate a menu and one to import a menu.
+* Generating a menu from a csv file
+* Generating a menu by actually crawling menu html on the legacy site.

 The generating command looks like this:
-> drush mt-generate-menu usao-az --css-selector='#navbar' --local-base-uri='usao-az' --menu-location-uri='usao/az'
+> drush mt-generate-menu menu_name --css-selector='#navbar' --local-base-uri='subpath' --menu-location-uri='subpath'

 The only parameter required is the abbreviation of the migration, in this
-case usao-az.
+case menu_name.

 Other configuration is optional:

 * css-selector should be a css selector pointing to the outer-most ul of the
 menu in the live site
 * local-base-uri should be the path to where the content is locally after a
 migration has been run (ex. ag or usao-nm)
 * menu-location-uri should be a page in the live site containing the menu that
 we want to generate

 After a migration is run, so the content is present locally (This is a
 prerequisite of menu generation), and the menu is generated, we can then
 import it.

 the import command is
-> drush MT-import-group-menu usao-ndny-menu.txt usao-ndny
+> drush MT-import-group-menu menu_name.txt subpath

 The command takes the file where the menu is (the script assumes this file is
 inside the sources directory) and the abbreviation of the migration.

-The process differences required by the different menus is encapsulated in the
-MenuGeneratorEngine classes.

-If you look at migration_tools.drush.inc you will see that the menu generation
-engine is currently hardcoded to use the district menu generation class.

-A possible improvement to the code would be to allow classes to be switched
-with an option, but for now, simply changing the class there for the
-MenuGeneratorEngineDefault class will work for organization menus.
+_incomplete documentation_

 ### Debugging and Iterations